AFT Arrow FAQ

 How do AFT Arrow's solution methods compare to traditional handbook methods for gas flow?

-AFT Arrow solves the governing equations of compressible without simplifying assumptions, and is thus more accurate than traditional handbook methods.
-See Comparing Marching Methods to Traditional Methods for more information.
+AFT Arrow solves the governing equations of compressible flow without simplifying assumptions, and is thus more accurate than traditional handbook methods.
+See the Solution Method Overview article in the AFT Arrow Help system for more information.

 Does AFT Arrow handle sonic choking?